adetaylor/webkit-wiki/Smart-Pointer-Usage-Guidelines.md

 }
 ```

 Here, we're we’re storing the result of getPropertyCSSValue as CSSValueList*.
-But if setSVGFontFaceEleme was a non-trivial function that could mutate the said property or its value, we may end up having a use-after-free bug.
+But if setSVGFontFaceElement was a non-trivial function that could mutate the said property or its value, we may end up having a use-after-free bug.
 The solution is to deploy RefPtr instead as follows:

 ```cpp
 if (auto* srcList = downcast<CSSValueList>(m_fontFaceRule->properties().getPropertyCSSValue(CSSPropertySrc).get())) {